mail2sandeepd/mediawiki-prj/README.md

     $ cd mediawiki-prj

-Build container image and push it to ECR
+Build container image and push it to Dockerhub, I have pushed with "sd_mediawiki_1_39" name.

     $docker build -t <your_image_name> .
-    $docker pull
+    $docker pull mail2sandeepd/sd_mediawiki_1_39

 Note :- Before pushing image into Dockerhub you have to login into registry.